Rules, doctrine, and process

 The system gains value because it compares different environments that still reveal common human patterns.
 This makes the research stronger than a single-domain study.

-cimbom.us and amedbarikat.com provide identity-rich contexts where emotion, belonging, rivalry, solidarity, and group mobilization can be observed at scale.
+cimbom.us, amedbarikat.com, and sundaypulse.us provide identity-rich contexts where emotion, belonging, rivalry, solidarity, and group mobilization can be observed at scale across distinct sports cultures.

 The point is not that sports communities and legal systems are identical.
 The point is that human reactions to fairness, authority, pressure, identity, and trust can be compared across both settings in analytically useful ways.